-To make it even easier, some freestanding ERs actually partner with an on-site urgent care that provides both services under one roof taking out ALL of the guess work.
+To make it even easier, some freestanding ERs actually partner with on-site urgent care that provides both services under one roof taking out ALL of the guesswork.

 If you have questions about your local freestanding ER, give them a call.
 Ask if their doctors are board-certified in emergency medicine.
-Ask if they balance bill.
-Ask if they have an urgent care on site for minor complaints.
+Ask if they balance the bill.
+Ask if they have an urgent care on-site for minor complaints.